John Gilbert Kotzé

-Sir John Gilbert Kotzé KC (5 November 1849 – 1 April 1940) was an eminent South African jurist.
+Sir John Gilbert Kotzé KC (5 November 1849 – 1 April 1940) was a South African jurist.

 Early life

 Kotzé was born in Cape Town and was given the Christian names of Johannes Gysbert Blanckenberg, but he used the anglicized form, John Gilbert.
 He was educated at Tot Nut van het Algemeen and the South African College in Cape Town.
 His father was Petrus Johannes Kotzé, who owned the Leeuwenhof estate at the foot of Table Mountain and represented Cape Town in two Parliaments, as a member of the House of Assembly, and was twice Mayor of Cape Town.
 His brother, Rev J.J.
 Kotzé (older by 17 years), studied for the Church.
-It was recorded he was a distinguished student at Utrecht, where he graduated summa cum laude and shared the distinction of being the best classical scholar at the University.
+It was recorded he was a distinguished student at Utrecht, where he graduated summa cum laude and shared the distinction of being the best classical scholar at the university.
 The earlier written records of the Kotzé family in Germany date back as far as the year 1234 and indicate the family is of noble descent.
 The spelling of the family name (in Africa) changes from Kotzee as reflected last in 1912 (in the document Master of the Supreme Court re: Johannes Albertus Kotzee) to finally Kotzé in 1916 (in the hand of Salmon Jacobus Petrus Kotzé).

 Kotzé undertook further legal training in Britain as a student at the Inner Temple in London, where he met his wife Mary Aurelia Bell.
 Kotzé became a barrister of the Inner Temple and practised in Cape Town and Grahamstown from 1874 to 76.